 This article teaches you how to develop your audit plan and strategy.
-In the last few posts, we’ve explored the risk assessment process.
-Now it’s time to link your risk assessment work to your audit plan.
+Once you complete your risk assessment, it’s time to build these critical pieces of your audit engagement.

 To be in compliance with audit standards, we need to develop:

 What’s in the audit strategy?
-AU-C 300.08 states that the audit strategy should include the following:
+AU-C 300, Planning an Audit, states that the audit strategy should include the following:

 Think of the audit strategy as the big picture.